metallb/metallb/website/content/release-notes/_index.md

   allowing the `speaker` DaemonSet to request the elevated privileges it needs.
 If your cluster enforces pod security policies, you should review the provided policy before deploying it.
+- The speaker defaults to only offering its Prometheus metrics on the node IP as registered in Kubernetes (i.e. the IP you see in `kubectl get nodes -owide`).
+To revert to the previous behavior of offering metrics on all interfaces, remove the METALLB_HOST environment variable from the manifest.

 New features: